The 4 Best Rods for Bluegill Fishing

 Many anglers pick up bluegill fishing with whatever rod they have on hand.
 Bluegill are generally easy to catch and you certainly can catch them on any rod.
 But some rods will definitely work better than others.

 So let’s get into my top 4 choices for a bluegill rod and then get into what specific things you want to look for in a good bluegill rod in case you want to go searching on your own.
-But I’ve always found that Bass Pro Shops has the best options at the lowest prices!
+But I’ve always found that Amazon has the best options at the lowest prices!

 bluegill fishing rod